|ROBERT T. BOYD|

 Chris Mitchell is a metallurgist whose career in the mining industry spans more than four decades in Canada, the United States, Australia and South America, initially in operations and project development, followed by more than 35 years in the marketing of base and precious metals concentrates, environmental permitting and senior executive positions in corporate finance and administration.
 Since 2003, he has been the President of Adera Company Management, a private company that provides financial and administrative services to clients in the junior exploration section.
 He has served as Chief Financial Officer of several public companies, including First Point Minerals Corp., Independence Gold Corp. and Silver Quest Resources Ltd. Earlier in his career he was a Senior Vice President of Viceroy Resource Corp. and Executive Vice President and Chief Financial Officer of Orvana Minerals Corp.

 Mr. Pease is the former President, CEO and a former Director for Sabina Gold & Silver Corp., a company focused on the development of the Back River gold deposits in Nunavut Canada.
 Mr. Pease was previously the founder, President, CEO and Director of Terrane Metals Corp. from its inception in 2006 until its acquisition in 2010 by Thompson Creek Metals Company.
 Terrane was focused on the development of the Mt Milligan gold and copper project.
 Mr. Pease guided the company through development studies and permitting, and initiated construction prior to the acquisition by Thompson Creek.
 He was also formerly a Director and Strategic Advisor for Richfield Ventures, a mineral exploration and development company focused on the Blackwater Gold project in central British Columbia, Canada.
-Richfield was acquired by New Gold Inc in mid 2011.
-Mr. Pease is also currently a Director of Pilot Gold and Red Eagle Mining, both a mineral exploration and development companies.
+Richfield was acquired by New Gold Inc. in 2011.
+Mr. Pease is also currently a Director of Pilot Gold, Red Eagle Mining, Pure Gold, and Luna Gold, all mineral exploration and development companies.

 Previously, he was employed by the Placer Dome group for 25 years.
 From 2002 to 2006, Mr. Pease was the General Manager, Canada Exploration and Global Major Projects, where he was responsible for managing all aspects of Placer Dome's Canadian exploration, and overseeing the geological aspects of world-wide advanced stage, major exploration and development projects.
 Mr. Pease holds a B.Sc. degree in Earth Science from the University of Waterloo, a Professional Geologist (British Columbia) certification and is a Fellow of the Geological Association of Canada.
 He is a Past-Chairman of the Association for Mineral Exploration British Columbia, and in 2010 was named "BC Mining Person of the year" by the Mining Association of BC.